 Too busy and finding it hard to stay at the top of your game?
-This bestselling author and award-winning journalist has the trick.
+This journalist and author has the trick.

 My biggest strength—and therefore, my biggest flaw—is that I’m a perfectionist.

-If I’m doing something, even if it’s a blog post or a small freebie for promotional purposes, I’m going to make sure that it’s something I’m proud of putting my name on.
-I don’t take shortcuts and I don’t like people who do.
-This means that I’m overworked and overwhelmed a lot, but it also means that I, at least in my own head, feel that I’m kickass.
+If I’m doing something, even if it’s a blog post or a small freebie for promotional purposes, I’m going to make sure that it’s something I’m proud of.
+I don’t take shortcuts, and I don’t like when I’m forced into situations where I have to.
+This often means that I’m overworked and overwhelmed, but it also means that I, at least in my head, feel that I’m kickass.
 (It’s also why I’ve learned to say No to a lot of things.)

 But there’s a limit to how kickass you can be if you’re constantly performing at high levels and hurtling down the road at top speed.